 Many computers come with a version of ssh already installed.
 If yours does not, you can get one for free.
 There are several free versions of ssh.
 OpenSSH is an open source version developed for the OpenBSD project.
-PuTTY ssh is a free version for the Windows operating systems, available at
+If you use a Microsoft operating system, search their resources for ssh clients if one is not already on your computer.
+Macintosh computers come with a command-line ssh client.